ICRAR/ngas/doc/install.rst

  The ``boto`` module is required for using this install option.

-The fabric modules contain also routines to create an NGAS installation on AWS machines.
+The fabric modules contain routines to create an NGAS installation on AWS machines.
 This is performed by running::

  fab hl.aws_deploy